It’s a Privateer’s Life for Me

 My friends, welcome to the modern age of the privateer.

-You see, in the 18th century, when certain pirates got to be too much of a handful, governments would give them a Letter of Marque, allowing them to “legally” pirate ships as long as they belonged to someone the issuing government didn’t like.
+You see, in the 18th century, when certain pirates got to be too much of a handful, governments would give them a Letter of Marque.
+This allowed them to “legally” pirate ships as long as they belonged to someone the issuing government didn’t like.
 They got a fancy letter and a snazzy new name— privateer.
-I actually had this idea while I was reading about all these superyachts that needed seizing earlier in the week, and, when I went looking for a place where I might get myself a Letter of Marque, I discovered that a U.S. congressman was already on top of that.
+I actually had this idea while I was reading about all these superyachts that needed seizing earlier in the week.
+When I went looking for a place where I might get myself a Letter of Marque, I discovered that a U.S. congressman was already on top of that.

-Think about it: all we need is a ship, a few guns, and a crew, and we could be Privateers for the Crown, sailing the high seas and commandeering superyachts of corrupt Russian businesspeople.
+Think about it: all we need is a ship, a few guns, and a crew.
+We could be Privateers for the Crown, sailing the high seas and commandeering superyachts of corrupt Russian businesspeople.
 It’s really not as hard as you might think; even a cursory glance at Google yielded several good options for a ship, like this one.
-Might not be much to look at, but she seems scrappy— previously a British naval tender, so we know she has a good pedigree.
+Might not be much to look at, but she seems scrappy.
+She was previously a British naval tender, so we know she has a good pedigree.
 Or this one, which seems faster.
 With that bow gate, I could conduct some top-notch boarding operations when commandeering my enemies’ vessels.

 No matter what ship we get, I even have the perfect name: The High Seize (see what I did there?)